Unemployment rate rises to 3.3%, defying expert predictions

 And the rate was already at a record low for the modern era (post-1985) at 3.2 per cent.

-The New Zealand dollar fell by 0.7 per cent to USZ$62.26c immediately after the release.
+The New Zealand dollar fell by 0.7 per cent to US62.26c immediately after the release.

 But this morning, the stats defied expectations to rise slightly to 3.3 per cent for the year to June 30.